Parade House

-Parade House is a Grade I listed Georgian townhouse situated in Trowbridge, Wiltshire, England.
-It is a centrepiece of what Pevsner's Guide to Wiltshire described in 1960 as “a stretch of palaces” along Fore Street.
+Parade House is a Grade I listed Georgian townhouse in central Trowbridge, Wiltshire, England.
+It is a centrepiece of what Pevsner's Guide to Wiltshire described in 1960 as "a stretch of palaces" along Fore Street.
 Built in around 1720 for the wealthy cloth merchant Robert Houlton, Parade House has an elegant and symmetrical façade typical of the Georgian period.
 It was home to a succession of merchants during the 19th century at a time when Trowbridge was flourishing as a wealthy market town, until becoming the headquarters of Usher's Wiltshire Brewery for most of the 20th century.
+Today the building is a venue for public and private events.

 History

-Robert Houlton
+Construction

 Parade House was the creation of Robert Houlton, second son of local cloth merchant Joseph Houlton.
 Born in 1677, Robert appears to have been a giant of a man.
 No portraits survive, but there is a note in the register of burials for his death in 1738 that the coffin was "2ft 9ins abreast and 6 ft 5ins long".
-He married Elizabeth Grant of Bristol in 1704, but sadly both she and their newborn daughter died in childbirth in 1707.
+He married Elizabeth Grant of Bristol in 1704, but both she and their newborn daughter died in childbirth in 1707.
 He married again in 1711 to Sarah Abraham of Frome Selwood but they had no children, and she died in 1732.

 Robert followed his elder half-brother Joseph Houlton II into the family business as a clothier.
-Though clearly capable and a good administrator - he was named as sole executor of his father's will - he seems to have lacked his brother's entrepreneurial zeal.
+Though clearly capable and a good administrator – he was named as sole executor of his father's will – he seems to have lacked his brother's entrepreneurial zeal.

-Upon the death in 1720 of Joseph I, Robert inherited all his father's property in Trowbridge except the family home at 66-67 Fore Street (which went to Joseph II).
-The inheritance included other properties in Fore Street including, according to a record from 1724, "a bakehouse and a garden late occupied by Ann Stevens, widow" and "a house and garden late occupied by Ann Chivers".
+Upon the death in 1720 of Joseph I, Robert inherited all his father's property in Trowbridge except the family home at 66–67 Fore Street which went to Joseph II.
+The inheritance included several properties in Fore Street including, according to a record from 1724, "a bakehouse and a garden late occupied by Ann Stevens, widow" and "a house and garden late occupied by Ann Chivers".
 "Both [were] taken down and a house where Robert Houlton now lives built on the site thereof".
-Construction of Parade House, probably began soon after Joseph I's death.
+Construction of Parade House probably began soon after Joseph I's death.